 emergency service personnel, such as fire brigade personnel and ambulance

 crews, engaged in providing emergency services.
 It also covers those working in

 accident and emergency departments of hospitals.
 Further

-information on emergency health services in Ireland is available here.
+information on emergency health services is available here.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.